Improves fluency but not for beginners

 Rosetta Stone and Glossika both take an immersive approach to language learning.
 But they’re completely different when it comes to features.
 Rosetta Stone starts from a complete beginner level while Glossika is more helpful for intermediate and advanced speakers.
 While Rosetta Stone follows a somewhat strict course structure, Glossika is flexible and lets you choose what you want to learn.
 In terms of price, Glossika is a lot more expensive than Rosetta Stone, but it also teaches more useful information.
 Learn more about Rosetta Stone in this review.

 You can try Rosetta Stone free for 3 days, so sign up for a trial to get a feel for its courses.

 Frequently Asked Questions

-Yes!
+Yes, you can use Glossika for free!
 Glossika offers a free 7-day trial.
 You have access to all of the features and do not have to enter any credit card information.
 You can access all 64 languages during your trial.

 Glossika’s method is different from most other language learning apps.
 The goal is to acquire language in a more natural way to create fluency.
 To achieve this, learners listen to a native speaker read a full sentence and then record themselves speaking the sentence.
 Glossika uses spaced repetition to help you remember vocabulary in the long term.

 Glossika’s method focuses on fluency and learning a new language in a natural way.
-You probably won’t become fluent just by using this website, but it can help with pronunciation and sounding more like a native speaker.
+You probably won’t become fluent just by using this app, but it can help with pronunciation and sounding more like a native speaker.